QuadCities.com Top Stories Of 2020: The Final Chapter, November And December

 The Quad-Cities is one of the top 15 places where covid cases are increasing the fastest in the United States, according to new statistics.
 Illinois businesses are notified by Governor JB Pritzker there will be a shutdown this month, and Iowa Governor Kim Reynolds likewise shuts down Iowa.
 As in the spring, hundreds of businesses are impacted, shut down or severely limited, and dozens of events are canceled, postponed or turned into virtual events.

-The Western Illinois University Food Pantry continues implementing the appointment-only system through the remainder of in-person classes on campus, through Wednesday, Nov.18.
+The 40 Food Pantry continues implementing the appointment-only system through the remainder of in-person classes on campus, through Wednesday, Nov.18.

-At Quad City Arts in Rock Island, it’s beginning to look a lot like Christmas, as the 35th anniversary of Festival of Trees will look different this year, but the holiday magic will continue in a whole new way.
+At 73 Arts in 66, it’s beginning to look a lot like Christmas, as the 35th anniversary of Festival of Trees will look different this year, but the holiday magic will continue in a whole new way.
 Kicking off the holiday season during Covid, this year’s eight-day event will not be in person, but will highlight a televised Holiday Special & Day of Giving to air on KWQC-TV6 on Saturday, Nov.
 21 at 10 a.m.

 Roald Tweet had a way with words, with listeners, with his comforting voice, and his patient, relentless curiosity and compassion will be felt in the Quad-Cities for years to come.
 The 87-year-old Augustana College professor emeritus of English died after a brief illness (congestive heart failure and Covid-19), and the tremendous loss reverberates throughout the community.
 “He was my teacher from the time I was seventeen till now,” said Ann Boaden (Augie Class of ’67), a longtime English professor who retired in 2016.